apollographql/apollo-client/docs/source/essentials/mutations.md

 In the render prop function, we can destructure `loading` and `error` properties off the mutation result in order to track the state of our mutation in our UI.
 The `Mutation` component also has `onCompleted` and `onError` props in case you would like to provide callbacks instead.
 Additionally, the mutation result object also has a `called` boolean that tracks whether or not the mutate function has been called.

-<h2 id="api">Mutation API overview</h2>
+## Mutation API overview

 If you're looking for an overview of all the props `Mutation` accepts and its render prop function, look no further!
 Most `Mutation` components will not need all of these configuration options, but it's useful to know that they exist.
-If you'd like to learn about the `Mutation` component API in more detail with usage examples, visit our [reference guide](../api/react-apollo.html).
+If you'd like to learn about the `Mutation` component API in more detail with usage examples, visit our [reference guide](/api/react-apollo/).

-<h3 id="props">Props</h3>
+### Props

 The Mutation component accepts the following props.
 Only `mutation` and `children` are **required**.